 Mucinous cystadenomas are almost exclusively found in women are usually found in the body or tail of the pancreas.
 The cysts are filled with thick mucin.
 Up to one third of these neoplasms have dysplasia and therefore can become malignant.

 Intraductal papillary mucinous neoplasms (IPMN) (or intraductal papillary cystic neoplasm according to the lecture) grow in the larger ducts of the pancreas.
 These neoplasms are more common in males than in females.
 Up to two thirds of these neoplasms have mutations that give them the possibility to turn malignant.

 Solid pseudopapillary neoplasm is a low grade malignant epithelial tumor that is usually found in the body or tail.
 Mainly young females are affected.
 This tumor is locally aggressive.

 Pancreatic adenocarcinoma is what’s commonly referred to as “pancreatic cancer”.
-It has one of the highest mortality rates of all cancers.
-60% of cases are located in the head of the pancreas, with the remaining 40% being spread evenly throughout the body and tail.
-People in their 60s – 80s are most commonly affected.
+It has one of the highest mortality rates of all cancers, as it’s aggressive, causes no early symptoms, and is difficult to treat.
+It’s a disease of elderly: people in their 60s – 80s are most commonly affected.